 Industrial experiences and best practices relevant to safety and security of intelligent vehicles

-This will be the seventh edition of the workshop, aimed at continuing the success of previous editions.
+This is the eighth edition of the workshop, aimed at continuing the success of previous editions.
 The vast range of open challenges to achieve Safety and Security in Intelligent Vehicles (with or without connection with the Internet) is a fundamental reason that justifies the numerous research initiatives and wide discussion on these matters, which we are currently observing everywhere.
-This year, aimed at providing an increase in the discussion, allowing more researchers to participate in the safety and security strategies in Cyber-Physical Systems, the SSIV+ will be boosted with new topics focused on other kinds of non-conventional ways of transportation.

 Paper submission –